-A multiple sclerosis diagnosis can be a scary, life altering event—but there are plenty of resources available for newly diagnosed patients who are looking for answers or help.
+A multiple sclerosis (MS) diagnosis can be a scary, life-altering event—but there are plenty of resources available for newly diagnosed patients who are looking for answers or help.

-That’s the message Neurologist Gary Beaver, DO, shares with the men and women he sees through the University of Minnesota Health Multiple Sclerosis program.
-Beaver, the medical director of the program, ensures that patients are equipped with the best resources, treatment plans and information possible to help manage their multiple sclerosis.
+That’s the message Neurologist Andrew Smith, MD, shares with the men and women he sees through the University of Minnesota Health Multiple Sclerosis program.
+Smith ensures that patients are equipped with the best resources, treatment plans and information possible to help manage their multiple sclerosis.

-To mark National MS Education and Awareness Month in March, we’ve asked Beaver to share five insights and tips for newly diagnosed MS patients.
+We’ve asked Smith to share five insights and tips for newly diagnosed patients.

-Because patients build a lifelong relationship with their care team, they need to work effective with their providers, follow the prescribed treatment approach and ask questions at every step of the way, Beaver said.
+Because patients build a lifelong relationship with their care team, they need to work effectively with their providers, follow the prescribed treatment approach and ask questions at every step of the way, Smith added.

 “We take a team approach between the patient, the physician and our nurses so we can identify the problems are and get to the root cause of any symptoms,” he said.